Beijing Daily: History

+During the Three Red Banners movement and the Great Leap Forward, Beijing Daily initially reported enthusiastically on Mao's initiatives, to the point that senior municipal party officials reprimanded the newspaper for highly exaggerated reports such as one that claimed the system of backyard furnaces in Chaoyan District had produced more steel than two of the city's metallurgical plants.
 From 1963 to 1966, the newspaper did not cooperate with the Gang of Four.
 It refused to reprint Yao Wenyuan's criticism of Hai Rui Dismissed from Office.
 For that reason it was criticized as an "anti-party instrument" by the Guangming Daily and People's Liberation Army Daily on May 8, 1966.
 The North China Bureau of the Central Committee of the Chinese Communist Party sent a work group to the newspaper office, reorganized the editorial board.
 On September 3, 1966, it was forced to cease publication.
 On March 17, 1967, the headquarters of PLA Beijing garrison declared military control of the newspaper office, many staff members were criticized and denounced.
 In April of the same year its publication resumed.
 During the Cultural Revolution, Beijing Daily, along with other local newspapers, followed the leftist policy of Mao, made propaganda reports on "typical paths" of socialist construction.

 In the following years, the Military Control Commission, Military Propaganda Team, Labor Propaganda Team were removed.
 In August 1972, a new leading board was formed.
 After 1976, they began to deal with the remaining problems of Cultural Revolution.
 On January 1, 1991, laser typesetting system was first introduced.
 In January 2001, they built a new printing center, the main factory building has an area of 30000 square meters.
 In October 2012, a new news editing center of 40000 square meters architectural area was built.

+In March 2018, Beijing Daily won the Third National Top 100 Newspapers in China.